bhardwaj-kushagra/WISER/README.md

 ### Important Note:

 **This repository is not fully updated yet.
-A major update is scheduled for April 2024, which will include
+A major update is scheduled, which will include
 1. Modifications to the README:
    -adding procedures and guidelines
    -dependencies